Sources: Russian officials bragged they could use Flynn to influence Trump

 Flynn's lawyer declined to comment.

-Flynn has emerged as a central figure -- and President Trump's biggest liability -- in the intensifying investigations into possible collusion between the Trump campaign and the Russians.
+Flynn has emerged as a central figure -- and Trump's biggest liability -- in the intensifying investigations into possible collusion between the Trump campaign and the Russians.
 His financial ties to Turkish government interests, which paid him $530,000 in a lobbying deal that he failed to disclose during the campaign, are also under scrutiny by federal investigators.

-One major concern for Obama administration officials was the subject of conversations between Flynn and Kislyak that took place shortly after Obama slapped new sanctions on Russia for meddling in the election.
+One major concern for Obama administration officials was the subject of conversations between Flynn and Kislyak that took place shortly after President Barack Obama slapped new sanctions on Russia for meddling in the election.
 Sources tell CNN that Flynn told Kislyak that the Trump administration would look favorably on a decision by Russia to hold off on retaliating with its own sanctions.
 The next day, Putin said he wouldn't retaliate.

 Sources say Flynn also told Kislyak that the incoming Trump administration would revisit US sanctions on Russia once in office.
 The US has applied sanctions on Russia since 2014 for its actions in Ukraine.